PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 Once the cluster info are known, the file `bootstrap-kubelet.conf` is written, thus allowing kubelet to do TLS Bootstrapping.

-The TLS bootstrap mechanism uses the shared token to temporarily authenticate with the Kubernetes API server to submit a certificate signing request (CSR) for a locally created key pair.
+The TLS bootstrap mechanism uses the shared token to temporarily authenticate with the PlaidCloud API server to submit a certificate signing request (CSR) for a locally created key pair.

 The request is then automatically approved and the operation completes saving `ca.crt` file and `kubelet.conf` file to be used